Gdańsk Tablature: The Music

 The Gdańsk Tablature contains 42 complete compositions for a keyboard instrument.
 Forty of these are written in Italian Intavolatura notation, a form of score notation similar to modern music notation used in Italy and England until the early 17th century, while two pieces are written in New German Tablature.
 All compositions in Intavolatura notation are in the same hand writing and musical style.

 The forty pieces in score notation can be broadly categorised into 17 Phantasias in 8 church modes, 19 intabulations of sacral and secular vocal music, 3 intabulations with the singing melody highlighted, and one choral setting.

 The two pieces in New German Tablature consist of a vocal arrangement on a madrigal by Germano Pallavicino and an untitled prelude.

 The music is assumed to be the work of Cajus Schmiedtlein, organist at St. Mary’s Church in Gdańsk from 1585 to 1611, who would have been an important figure in the city’s musical and cultural life.
 This attribution, however, is not certain and currently no evidence linking Schmiedtlein to the music is known.

 There is further uncertainty regarding the author of the two pieces in New German Tablature.
 Hermann Rauschning suggested that all pieces should be considered the work of Schmiedtlein, but in his own content listing of the Gdańsk Tablature considers the two pieces to be just one.
 Franz Kessler on the hand considers these two pieces to be a later addition into the manuscript and suggests these should be treated separately from the other compositions based on the different hand writing and notation system.
 Klaus Beckmann only considers the first forty pieces when writing about the Gdańsk Tablature or about Cajus Schmiedtlein.
 Jerzy Erdman appears to imply in his 1993 edition that the final two pieces be considered one and publishes only one of the two pieces, but subsequently recorded both works in New German Tablature on his 1997 CD recording.

 Several of compositions contain epigrams in Latin, Standard German or Greek at the bottom of the pages, which are believed to have been added by the scribe or copyist of the manuscript at the time of writing.

 List of Compositions

 The Gdańsk Tablature contains the following pieces in sequence.
-Where a work is marked or known as being based on another composer’s work, the name of the composer and year of composition, where known, is provided in parenthesis.
+Where a work is marked or known as being based on another composer’s work, the name of the composer and year of composition, where known, is provided in parentheses.